margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the country in every state, and Nashville, country, north, east, west, south
 * Grateful for the country in other states
 * Grateful that in the psych ward, I see people reacting in similar ways to how I have reacted at home, and I appreciate the common struggles bringing us together to heal and how I help them and they help me, and grateful that I can see the light in them as well
-* Grateful for the woman who wrote "Broken Record" and cited Amena Brown and India.Arie
+* Grateful for the woman who wrote *Broken Record* and cited Amena Brown and India.Arie
 * Grateful for global cultures
 * Grateful that the human mind can psh boundaries and express limitlessness
 * Grateful to hear my supervisor, manager describe me as someone who can carve out a career path independently